petermego/petermego/README.md

 # Hi there I'm Peter

 ## about the technologies i've been learnt:
-- HTML5, CSS3, Javascript, React js
+- HTML5, CSS3, Javascript, Bootstrap, React js
 - Git & Github

 ####  Other languages: